semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ### Prologue {#prologue}

 Commands in the *prologue* run before the jobs in the block start.
-Semaphore preprends these commands to every job contained in the pipeline.
+Semaphore prepends these commands to every job contained in the pipeline.
 This works like the [block prologue](./jobs#prologue) but for all blocks in the pipeline.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">